How to Run a Writer's Circle

 All these things help to give your writing group an on-going sense of purpose, of things to look forwards to and to work towards.

 Once every blue moon, a pest will descend upon your group.
-This being has no interest in joining.
-They come only to tell you how you're doing it all wrong, that their group is better than your group, and that you're just a bunch of amateurs anyway.
+This person has no interest in joining.
+They come only to loftily inform you how you're doing it all wrong, that their group is better than your group, and that you're all just a bunch of amateurs anyway.

 With your own group, I would advise having a stand-by policy should a visitor prove to be unpleasant or otherwise problematic.
 It will rarely be needed, however.